 I’m a huge kid at heart and adore the Ann Arbor Hands-On Museum, whose existence and excellence are due to the vision of Cynthia Yao.
 The museum has received international recognition and housed acclaimed exhibits.
 Yao was the first Asian American woman to create a hands-on science center in the United States, and her museum expertise is sought across the United States, Europe, and Asia.

 Cora Reynolds Anderson was the first woman and only Native American elected to the Michigan House of Representatives.
 She accomplished this only four short years after women received the right to vote.
 As a state representative, she worked towards improved health care, especially in the fight against tuberculosis.
 A building bearing her name houses the state representative offices to this day.

 Clarissa Young was the first female promoted to sergeant (and later captain) in Michigan, in 1951.
 Although she grew up in the small town of Shepherd, her beliefs in community policing impacted the entire state.
 She advocated that police should work together with other social organizations to better the community.
 In 1968, she co-founded the Women Police of Michigan, an organization that combats sexual and gender discrimination in the law enforcement profession.

 10. Harriet Quimby

-These are just a taste of the nearly 300 women whose biographies are on display at the Michigan Women’s Hall of Fame.
-March 2017 marks the final celebration of Women’s History Month at the Society’s current location on Malcolm X St. This spring they will move to the Meridian Mall, which will afford more room for displays and exhibits.
+These are just a taste of the over 300 women whose biographies are on display at the Michigan Women’s Hall of Fame.
+March 2017 marked the final celebration of Women’s History Month at the Society’s location on Malcolm X St. You can now find them at 105 W Allegan St, Lansing, MI 48933, which affords more room for displays and exhibits.
 This will allow even more people to celebrate the many women who have made Michigan, and the world, a better place to live.

 How do you plan to celebrate Women’s History Month?
 Share your personal memories of awesome Michigan women in the comments!